Madoff investment scandal: Final weeks and collapse

-The scheme began to unravel in the fall of 2008, when the general market downturn accelerated.
+The scheme began to unravel in the fall of 2008, when the 2008 financial crisis accelerated.
 Madoff had previously come close to collapse in the second half of 2005 after Bayou Group, a group of hedge funds, was exposed as a Ponzi scheme that used a bogus accounting firm to misrepresent its performance.
 By November, investors had requested $105 million in redemptions, though Madoff's Chase account had only $13 million.
 Madoff survived by moving money from his broker-dealer's account into his Ponzi scheme account.
 Eventually, he drew on $342 million from his broker-dealer's credit lines to keep the Ponzi scheme afloat through 2006.
 Markopolos wrote that he suspected Madoff was on the brink of insolvency as early as June 2005, when his team learned he was seeking loans from banks.
 By then, at least two major banks were no longer willing to lend money to their customers to invest it with Madoff.

 In June 2008, Markopolos' team uncovered evidence that Madoff was accepting leveraged money, investing with borrowed funds in an attempt to boost growth.
 To Markopolos' mind, Madoff was running out of cash and needed to increase his promised returns to keep the scheme going.
 As it turned out, redemption requests from skittish investors ramped up in the wake of the collapse of Bear Stearns in March 2008.
 The trickle became a flood when Lehman Brothers was forced into bankruptcy in September, coinciding with the near-collapse of American International Group.

+Because investors had high confidence in Madoff and viewed their accounts as liquid assets, they withdrew from Madoff first when needing funds to repay their own investors' redemptions.
 As the market's decline accelerated, investors tried to withdraw $7 billion from the firm.
 Unknown to them, however, Madoff had simply deposited his clients' money into his business account at Chase Manhattan Bank, and paid customers out of that account when they requested withdrawals.
 To pay off those investors, Madoff needed new money from other investors.
 However, in November, the balance in the account dropped to dangerously low levels.
 Only $300 million in new money had come in, but customers had withdrawn $320 million.
 He had barely enough in the account to meet his redemption payroll on November 19.
 Even with a rush of new investors who believed Madoff was one of the few funds that was still doing well, it still was not enough to keep up with the avalanche of withdrawals.

 In the weeks prior to his arrest, Madoff struggled to keep the scheme afloat.
 In November 2008, Madoff Securities International (MSIL) in London made two fund transfers to Bernard Madoff Investment Securities of approximately $164 million.
 MSIL had neither customers nor clients, and there is no evidence that it conducted any trades on behalf of third parties.